 - An RDP client for accessing the Windows VM during setup

-- A vCenter Cloud Account configured in VCF Automation
+- A vCenter Cloud Account configured in VCF Automation (ideally using a custom vCenter role)

 Part 1: Preparing the Windows Template